ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 end
 ```

-Let's see how we can implement something similar in Golang.
+Let's see how we can implement something similar in Go.

 **The Validator Package**

-We can start by creating a simple struct called Validator.
-This struct will have one field; a slice of errors.
+We can start by creating a simple struct called `Validator`.
+This struct will have one field: a slice of errors.
 That way we can return all the errors to the user at once:

 ```go
 package validator